SkywardSyntax/STLViewer/README.md

 #### Out-of-Bounds Access Errors

 Out-of-bounds access errors can occur if the application tries to read data outside the bounds of the STL file.
 This can happen if the file is corrupted or if there is an issue with the file reading process.
 The application will display an error message indicating the out-of-bounds access error.

+#### Three.js Errors

+If an error occurs while rendering the STL file using three.js, the application will display an error message indicating the three.js error.
+This can happen if there is an issue with the STL file parsing or rendering process.